The Vermont Statutes Online

 (3) A certification granted to a qualified agency shall first affect the April 1 grand list following the date that all information deemed necessary by the Commissioner has been provided by the qualified organization.

-(c) After acquisition by a municipality, State agency or qualified organization of a right or interest in real property under the authority of this chapter, the owner of any remaining right or interest therein not so acquired shall be taxed, under the applicable provisions of 32 V.S.A. chapter 123, only upon the value of those remaining rights or interests to which he or she retains title.
-The State agency or qualified organization, and the Department of Taxes, shall cooperate with that owner, and with the town assessing such tax, in the determination of the fair market value of any such remaining right or interest.
+(c) After acquisition by a municipality, State agency, or qualified organization of a right or interest in real property under the authority of this chapter, the owner of any remaining right or interest in the real property not so acquired shall be taxed, under the applicable provisions of 32 V.S.A. chapter 123, only upon the value of those remaining rights or interests to which he or she retains title.
+The State agency or qualified organization, and the Department of Taxes, shall cooperate with that owner and with the town assessing such tax in the determination of the fair market value of any such remaining right or interest.

 (d) Property held by a qualified organization and taxed or exempted under subsection (b) of this section shall be subject to a conversion tax if the Commissioner determines that it is no longer being held and maintained for the purposes expressed in section 6301 of this title.
 The amount of the conversion tax shall be five times the amount of the taxes avoided by reason of the exemption in the most recent year.
 The conversion tax shall be paid to the municipality in which the property is located.
 (Added 1969, No. 229 (Adj.
 Sess.), § 7; amended 1987, No. 200 (Adj.
 Sess.), § 45; 1997, No. 60, § 68c; 2013, No. 73, § 26, eff.
-July 1, 2005, eff.
-June 5, 2013.)
+June 5, 2013; 2019, No. 131 (Adj.
+Sess.), § 22.)